-Year 1 Year 2

-- Compare, describe and solve practical problems for: - lengths and heights (for example, long/short, longer/shorter, tall/short, double/half) - mass or weight (for example, heavy/light, heavier than, lighter than) - capacity and volume (for example, full/empty, more than, less than, quarter) - time (for example, quicker, slower, earlier, later) - measure and begin to record the following: - lengths and heights. - mass/weight. - capacity and volume. - Time (hours, minutes, seconds) - Recognise and know the value of different denominations of coins and notes. - Sequence events in chronological order using language for example, before and after, next, first, today, yesterday, tomorrow, morning, afternoon and evening. - Recognise and use language relating to dates, including days of the week, weeks, months and years. - Tell the time to the hour and half past the hour and draw the hands on a clock face to show these times.
+Year 1 Year 2 Compare, describe and solve practical problems for: lengths and heights (for example, long/short, longer/shorter, tall/short, double/half) mass or weight (for example, heavy/light, heavier than, lighter than) capacity and volume (for example, full/empty, more than, less than, quarter) time (for example, quicker, slower, earlier, later) measure and begin to record the following: lengths and heights. mass/weight. capacity and volume.
+Time (hours, minutes, seconds) Recognise and know the value of different denominations of coins and notes.
+Sequence events in chronological order using language for example, before and after, next, first, today, yesterday, tomorrow, morning, afternoon and evening.
+Recognise and use language relating to dates, including days of the week, weeks, months and years.
+Tell the time to the hour and half past the hour and draw the hands on a clock face to show these times. times.
+Know the number of minutes in an hour and the number of hours in a day.